jamielikeschickens/stm32l1_discovery_gnu_asm_toolchain_template/README.md

 Note: This requires you to already be running the `stlink` project and connected to the device by first runnnig the command `st-util`.

 ## Notes
+When using `BX` `BLX` or any other instructions that have the potential to switch from ARM mode to thumb mode, ensure you preface the label with `.thumb_func`.
+This is due to the fact the STM32L1 only runs thumb code.
+This is particularly important when using interrupt handlers as I found out the hard way.

 This was hacked together in one very long night.
 If you notice any errors you can either open an issue or fork it and make a pull request.

 If you're interested in running OpenOCD I suggest you look at this Makefile [https://github.com/willprice/STM32L1-Discovery-baremetal-toolchain/blob/master/Makefile](https://github.com/willprice/STM32L1-Discovery-baremetal-toolchain/blob/master/Makefile)